The

 that they were added to get the individual states to sign the Constitution

-so why make them amendments and not part of the Constitution?
+but that doesn't make any sense.
 If you look at them you cannot find any that tilt toward or favored one state over another.
 The desire for them was divided equally across all the states and across the entire population.
+The amendments were wanted by all Americans.
+So why did we make them amendments and not part of the Constitution?

 The Bill of Rights